Commercial Landlord & Tenant Law

 Ireland: Tenants generally acquire a statutory right to a new lease after five years of continuous business occupation, unless this right was lawfully renounced or “contracted out” in the agreement

-Northern Ireland: Similar legislation exists, granting rights of renewal after a qualifying period usually 12 month , which can also be contracted out.
+Northern Ireland: Similar legislation exists, granting rights of renewal after a qualifying period usually 12 months.

 - What is a ‘rent review’ and how is the new rent determined?